CodeCargo logo

 2. Click "Migrate in Editor" to open the GenAI Editor in migration mode

-3. Review the source - examine the original Jenkins job configuration
+3. Review the source - examine the original job configuration from your source CI/CD instance

 4. Use AI assistance - ask the Expert Workflow Agent to convert the job to GitHub Actions